-They all say the same thing, don't be tempted to reach for products aimed at frizzy and damaged hair as those tend to be too rich and creamy which will weigh down your hair.
+They all say the same thing: don't be tempted to reach for products aimed at frizzy and damaged hair as those tend to be too rich and creamy which will weigh down your hair.
 Go for shampoos and conditioners for fine or thin hair instead.

-This is a trick to getting rid of the oil build-up on the scalp that causes flat hair while also avoiding drying out the ends.
+This is a trick to get rid of the oil build-up on the scalp that causes flat hair while also avoiding drying out the ends.
 Work the shampoo into lather in the palm of your hands, then massage it just into your scalp.
 When you rinse it off, the shampoo will run down the ends of your hair, cleansing it gently.

 P.S. check out 8 Anti-Hair Loss Shampoos For Thicker Hair & A Healthier Scalp.

 Use your fingertips, not your nails, to massage your scalp while you're washing your hair.
 This stimulates blood flow into the hair follicles, promoting hair growth.
-This also helps nutrients from the shampoo absorb into your hair better, plumping up fine, thin hair.
+This also helps nutrients from the shampoo absorb into your hair better, plumping up thin hair.

 If your hair falls flat mid day, you can give it a lift by flipping your hair upside down and massaging your scalp with clean hands.